Skip to main content

 Profile

 Ahuva Nissim graduated in Molecular Immunology in 1992 from the Weizmann Institute of Science in Israel and was trained as a postdoctoral fellow at the MRC Centre for Protein Engineering in Cambridge until 1995.
 During this period she developed phage display semi-synthetic human antibody library, the so call ‘Nissim’ library which has been used worldwide.
-In November 2000 she was appointed as a Senior Lecturer at Queen Mary University.
+In November 2000 she was appointed as a Senior Lecturer at Queen Mary University of London.
 Her studies are interdisciplinary and involve translational research at the William Harvey Research Institute and with intensive worldwide collaborations.
 Her studies have been mostly focused on the mechanisms that lead to the formation of disease tissue-specific pathogenic proteins and the exploitation of identified pathogenic proteins to develop platform technologies for novel disease - and tissue-specific, diagnosis and targeted treatment.

 Research